Category Archives: Public Documents

 Second choice is to identify your valve so you know which gasket to ask for at the office.
 First question, are your risers concrete or PVC (plastic)?
 Valves in concrete risers are 5″ in diameter, and the name cast in the lid is probably KT or Fresno.
 Valves in PVC risers are 6″ in diameter and the common names on the lid are Fresno or Waterman.

-We have 10″ and 12″ gaskets for $12.00.
+We have 10″ and 12″ gaskets for $12.00 for CHCID residents with an account only.

 Gaskets for Fresno and Waterman valves are available through CHCID, and can be bought at other locations like hardware stores and irrigation supply houses.
 KT valves are obsolete.
 CHCID has gaskets available that were custom made.
 We don’t know of anyplace else you can get them.